StpME/VCThemeGUI/src/tasklist.md

 ❌WIP: backdrop dropdown and main display list should be ordered the same way when updating to be less confusing

-❌WIP: "Backdrop list:" in main display should be displayed when file is loaded, not after first backdrop selection refresh
+✅: "Backdrop list:" in main display should be displayed when file is loaded, not after first backdrop selection refresh

 ✅: Add gif support to backdrop types